-This work questions the body as a surface.
-The envelope of our body is the first contact we have with others.
-By using different photographic techniques and layers, it questions the materiality of the body and the skin.
-By their physical properties, paper and flesh have a very close bond.
-They are living materials that age, deteriorate and tear over time.
-The inscribed and indelible traces represent the memory of a moment lived.
+By using different photographic techniques and layers, this serie ques- tions the materiality of the body and the skin.
+By their physical properties, paper and flesh are intimately linked.
+They are living materials that age, deteriorate and tear over time, inscribing indelible traces as the memory of a moment lived.

 The wefts of impressions, the defects, the textures of paper and organic materials appearing on the images make the sensory materiality of these layers visible.
-The analogical modification is then primordial, because it highlights the relationship to touch, the central meaning of my research, as much by the process as by the result.
+The analogical modifications highlight the relationship to touch, the central meaning of the research, as much by the process as by the result.